 I think making dumplings is so therapeutic.
-Here’s a simple recipe for tofu dumpling with a savory yellow curry broth.
-It’s one of my favorite dumpling and broth combinations!
+Here’s a simple recipe for tofu dumpling with a savoury yellow curry broth.
+It’s one of my favourite dumpling and broth combinations!

 Making these tofu wontons reminded me of those days.
 But instead of simply cooking the dumplings in boiling water, we made the dish more sophisticated by serving the wontons with a yellow curry broth.
 We should always aim higher when we get older, right?